Analysis | Is Germany Letting Ukraine Down? It’s Not That Simple

 Since then, however, Germany’s conduct has often seemed more evolutionary than revolutionary.
 Scholz has delayed Germany’s arrival at the 2% threshold.
 For fear of provoking escalation, Berlin has often been a brake on major arms deliveries to Ukraine.

 The latest controversy involves tanks.
 Poland and other countries want to send their German-made Leopard 2 battle tanks to Ukraine.
-That requires Berlin’s permission, even though the Poles suggested this week they may not wait for German assent.
+That requires Berlin’s permission, even though the Poles suggested last week they may not wait for German assent.
+(On Monday, German Foreign Minister Annalena Baerbock said that if Poland asked Berlin’s formal permission to send Leopard 2 tanks to Ukraine, Berlin “would not stand in the way.”)

 Amid discontent from some of his own ministers, Scholz has averred that Germany will send tanks only as part of a larger coalition involving the US.
 “We always act together with our allies and friends — we never go alone,” Scholz told Bloomberg News Editor-in-Chief John Micklethwait this week.